Arsenal are the joint most successful club in FA Cup history – and hope to regain the outright record for the highest

 The 2016-17 edition of the world’s oldest recognised football competition is the 136th in its illustrious history and began with the Extra Preliminary Round on August 6.
 One significant difference for this season was that quarter-final replays were scrapped to reduce fixture congestion, but extra time and penalties were not required as all four ties were settled in 90 minutes with each winner keeping a clean sheet.

 The winners of the 2016-17 FA Cup stand to collect £1.8million in prizemoney, with the runners-up receiving exactly half of that amount and the two losing semi-finalists a quarter, i.e. £450,000 each.

-The biggest story of this season's FA Cup has been the progress of the non-League clubs but Arsenal have now seen them off, following up their 2-0 victory away to Sutton United with a 5-0 home triumph against Lincoln City who became the first team from outside the top four divisions since 1914 to reach the quarter-finals when they won 1-0 away to Premier League club Burnley.
+The biggest story of this season's FA Cup was the progress of the non-League clubs but Arsenal saw the last two of them off, following up their 2-0 victory away to Sutton United with a 5-0 home triumph against Lincoln City who became the first team from outside the top four divisions since 1914 to reach the quarter-finals when they won 1-0 away to Premier League club Burnley.